Three-sixty degree appraisal (my flying 1976)

 Doesn’t sound like much, but it was most impressive for those times.
 However, the pace of advancement was so rapid that, by the end of that summer, 360 degree turns were considered almost routine.

+The first prototype of my black V-tail monoplane glider failed to fly, so I reworked it.
 To take this photo I used a step ladder.
-Notice my hnd holding the fir tree bent over out of the way.
+Notice my hand holding the fir tree bent over out of the way.

 This design suffered from an unfortunate pitch characteristic that aerodynamicists term phugoid motion.
 The camber curve of the sail changed shape as the angle of attack changed, which amplified my pitch control inputs—after a brief delay.
 On one test flight, that positive feedback mechanism* sent me into a series of pitch oscillations.
 Fortunately, it happened to be leveling out from a dive when I touched down in the dusty bottom field at Monk’s Down and I got away with a sprained ankle.

 A more advanced V-tail flex-wing hang glider designed and built in the USA appears under Developments 1978-9 in Hang gliding 1978 and 1979 part 2.

 “You engineering types are so confusing.
 Positive feedback is good!
 We want more positive feedback!
 It tells use we are doing things right!
 And why don’t you smile?”